Disney Codenames How to Play

 Make a guess by touching a card

-When a teammate touches a card, they indicate their official guess.
-The Cluemaster identifies if the cards are their own, rival, or neutral.
+• When a teammate touches a card, it marks their guess.
+The Cluemaster reveals if the cards belong to their team, the rival, or are neutral.

 Codenames Disney 2